zhenkewu/CFRL/JOSS/paper.md

 +=========+========+=======+=======+=======+

 By definition, the "random" baseline always achieves perfect CF. On the other hand, "ours" resulted in much fairer policies than "full" and "unaware", which suggests that the `SequentialPreprocessor` can effectively improve CF. Nevertheless, as a trade-off for higher CF, "ours" achieved a lower value than "full" and "unaware".

+# Non-convergence in `CFRL`

+We remark that non-convergence might arise in `CFRL` in `evaluate_reward_through_fqe()` and during the training of `SequentialPreprocessor`, `SimulatedEnvironment`, and `FQI`.
+In this case, `CFRL` provides a tool that can check for potential non-convergence using loss monitoring.
+More discussions about the sources, checks, and fixes of non-convergence in `CFRL` can be found in the "Common Issues" section of the CFRL documentation.

 # Conclusions